Hurwitz-Radon numbers and proper actions of semisimple Lie groups: Property (VE) and the Hurwitz--Radon Hurwitz-Radon number

 \subsection{Homomorphisms from Lie groups to classical Lie groups}

 In this subsection, we discuss whether $N$-dimensional complex representations of Lie groups factor through the classical Lie subgroups of $GL(N,\C)$.
-Although the lemmas and proposition in this subsection may be known to experts, we shall give their proofs for the convenience of the reader.
+The results in this subsection may be known to experts, but we were unable to find an appropriate reference.
+Therefore, we include the proofs for the reader's convenience.

 In what follows, we use the following notation: \begin{notation} For two subsets $S,T\subset GL(N,\C)$, we write $S\subset_{\Int} T$ if there exists $g\in GL(N,\C)$ such that $g^{-1}Sg\subset T$. \end{notation}